Helperbird/website/src/pages/help/how-to-use-helperbirds-color-blind-features-on-websites.md

 **Step 6** All text on a website will have the border/stroke around it with the color you picke.

 **Step 7 (Optional)** To disable Text Strok, repeat steps 1-6.

+## What our Helperbirds colorblind features?

+At the moment, Helperbird has two colorblind features:

+**Emphasize links**
+Helperbird will highlight links in the text that are pointing to websites that are not accessible for colorblind people.

+**Text stroke**
+Helperbird will draw a stroke around the text that is not readable for colorblind people.

 ## Video Tutorial